Puerto Rico Hurricane Relief

 The recovery process will be long and difficult in communities throughout the region.
 The organizations below provide immediate and long-term relief to affected residents.
 This list will be updated as more information and resources are available.

-- Direct Relief International providing emergency medications and medical supplies to affected communities.
+- Direct Relief International provides emergency medications and medical supplies to affected communities.

 - International Medical Corps mobilizes staff and medical supplies to provide lifesaving care in the wake of disasters.